-Inspiring Australia works with scientists around the country to create memorable events and activities designed to engage everyday people with science, technology and innovation.
-Our programs include theatrical performances, citizen science, community festivals and artistic collaborations that bring science and technology to life and tell intriguing stories about the amazing things that scientists do.
-We do this because we know that there are many people who don’t know what scientists do or why research matters.
+Inspiring Australia works with scientists around the country to create memorable events and activities designed to engage diverse community members with science, technology and innovation.
+Our programs include talks, walks, theatrical performances, citizen science activities, community festivals and artistic collaborations that bring science and technology to life.
+Our objective is to tell intriguing stories about the amazing things that scientists do, to inspire connection and spark curiosity.
+We do this because we know that there are many people who don’t know what scientists do or why research matters, and who may never participate in a science themed event, visit a museum or attend a talk at a university.

 Science literacy in Australia